 - Proper jewellery storage is important for keeping your pieces in great condition.
-Prevent dents and scratches by keeping it separate from other pieces in your jewellery box.
-Storing it in your pouch is perfect for this.
+Prevent dents and scratches by keeping them separate from other pieces in your jewellery box.
+Storing it in its pouch is perfect for this.

 - Avoid spraying perfume or applying body lotion directly onto your pieces.
-It accelerates tarnish, impacts the longevity of your plated pieces, and can be detrimental to softer gems like corals
+It accelerates tarnish, impacts the longevity of your plated pieces, and can be detrimental to softer gems like corals.
+Put on your jewellery after applying products on your body and remove it first when undressing.

 Brass tarnishes as a result of oxidation in the presence of air, moisture, and acids.
 We induce a variety of patinas on some of our pieces with this process.
 If you have had your piece for a while and you’d like to restore its brilliance, you can.